davidpagnon/Sports2D/README.md

 <br>

 #### Get coordinates in meters rather than in pixels:
-> You either need to provide a calibration file, or simply the size of a person.\
+> You either need to provide a calibration file, or simply the size of a person (note that the latter will not take distortions into account, and that it will be less accurate for motion in the frontal plane).\
-If needed, you can specify the person to calibrate on, the floor angle, or the origin of the xy axis.\
+If needed, you can specify the person to calibrate on, the floor angle, or the origin of the xy axis.
-If you run several videos at the same time, parameters can be different for each video.

   ``` cmd
   sports2d --to_meters True --calib_file calib_demo.toml